samply/bridgehead-deployment/README.md

 Open the [Sample Locator][sl] and hit the "SEND" button.
 You may need to wait for a minute before all results are returned.
 Click the "Login" link to log in via the academic institution where you work (AAI).
 You should now see a list of the biobanks known to the Sample Locator.

 If your biobank is present, and it contains non-zero counts of patients and samples, then your installation was successful.

+If you wish to remove the test data, you can do so by simply deleting the Docker volume for the Blaze Store database:

+      docker-compose down
+      docker volume rm store-db-data

 ## Manual installation
 The installation described here uses Docker, meaning that you don't have to worry about configuring or installing the Bridgehead components - Docker does it all for you.
 If you do not wish to use Docker, you can install all of the software directly on your machine, as follows: